 Bettas are tropical fish and require heated water between 78-82F (25-28C).
 Most pre-set aquarium heaters fall right in this range.
 At lower temperatures, a betta’s immune function does not respond well.
 Unlike people and fuzzy pets, fish cannot regulate their internal body temperature and rely on their surrounding water temperature to dictate their metabolism.
 If your betta does not have a heater, a small one should be added for minimal cost.

 Many of the betta issues we see are easily fixed by correcting the above issues.
 However, even with a proper home and care, bettas can still get sick.
 Our ambulatory service is happy to come to you and see your fish, but keep in mind we are a traveling specialty veterinary practice and are priced accordingly.
-If you want to save some money, you can bring your betta to us.

 For all other questions about betta and their care, please call (831) 728-7000.